cu-numcomp/community-project-jellyboxmeow/proposal.md

 "None at this time" is acceptable for this question.

 (Note 1) The test suite will not run, I am not sure what it is.
 But my most likely guess is that there is not enough memory to run the whole suite on coding.csel.io environment which is what is causing the issue.
-None at this time for the contributor license agreement
+None at this time for the contributor license agreement.

+(Note 2) The test suite successfully ran on my local environment and I plan on pushing it after I have finished my presentation notebook.

 #### Note on copyright